Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 “A lot of glue” is highly **specific** and **concrete**.
 Glue is **rarely associated with abstract models** (mathematical, conceptual) but is **highly associated with physical models**, like plastic kits or wood crafts, so it's alignment is closest with the vector of a model (plane) - in the grafic pointing to the top right coner in the vector space

-> [!TIP] Attention doesn’t just “look around” — it **reweights word meaning based on neighboring words**.
+> [!TIP] Attention doesn’t just “look around”
+> It **reweights word meaning based on neighboring words**.
 In this case, it acts like a semantic lens, refocusing “model” based on the dominant signal from “glue”.

 ---